Warming Up to the Ice Age

-Warming Up to the Ice Age was singer-songwriter John Hiatt's seventh album, released in 1985.
+Warming Up to the Ice Age is singer-songwriter John Hiatt's seventh album, released in 1985.
 It was his last album with Geffen Records, who dropped Hiatt after the album failed to chart.
 It was the last Hiatt studio album to miss the Billboard 200.
-"The Usual" would later be covered by Bob Dylan.
+"The Usual" would later be covered by Bob Dylan and by George Thorogood & The Destroyers.
 "Living a Little, Laughing a Little", originally a hit for The Spinners, was a duet with Elvis Costello.